qiang5love1314/CSI-dataset/README.md

 Area Two: It is a 7×10m2 meeting room and almost empty, which can be considered as a LOS scenario.
 And there are 176 sampling locations.

 We also upload the layout of two scenarios.
 And the file "coordinate 715" means position coordinate is [7, 15] as well as other files.

+Area Three and Four are the new collection datasat for the conference room and the miniLab, respectively.